-- 1. Impose an additional assessment consisting of 15% of the fee plus interest on the required fee computed at the rate established under 15-31-510(3), MCA, or - 2.
+- 1. Impose additional fee assessment(s) fee computed at the rates established under ARM 17.30.201; and - 2.
 Suspend the processing of the application for a permit or authorization or, if the nonpayment involves an annual permit fee, suspend the permit, certificate or authorization for which the fee is required.
 The Department may lift suspension at any time up to one year after the suspension occurs if the holder has paid all outstanding fees, including all penalties, assessments and interest imposed under this sub-section.
 Suspensions are limited to one year, after which the permit will be terminated.